DjangoGirls/tutorial/en/deploy/README.md

 Click back to the PythonAnywhere dashboard by clicking on its logo, and go click on the **Web** tab, and hit **Add a new web app**.

-In the dialog, after confirming your domain name, choose **manual configuration** (not "Django".
-We're too cool for the default PythonAnywhere Django setup).
+In the dialog, after confirming your domain name, choose **manual configuration** (NB *not* the "Django" option).
 Next, choose **Python 3.4**, and click Next to finish the wizard.

+> **Note** make sure you choose the "Manual configuration" option, not the "Django" one.
+We're too cool for the default PythonAnywhere Django setup ;-)

 ### Setting the virtualenv